2023 Most Popular Natural Resources Conservation Master's Degree Schools in Washington

 Of the 25 students majoring in conservation at Evergreen, 36% are male and 64% are female.

 Out of the 5 schools in Washington that were part of this year’s ranking, Western Washington University landed the # 3 spot on the list.
-Located in the city of Bellingham, WWU is a public school with a large student population.
+Located in the small city of Bellingham, WWU is a public college with a fairly large student population.

 Women make up 70% of the conservation majors at the school.

 The in-demand master’s degree programs at Washington State University helped the school earn the #4 place on this year’s ranking of the most popular natural resources conservation schools in Washington.
-Located in the distant town of Pullman, Wazzu is a public school with a fairly large student population.
+Located in the town of Pullman, Wazzu is a public college with a fairly large student population.

 Women make up 57% of the conservation majors at the school.